RRZE-HPC/GHOST/README.md

 # Citing GHOST #
 ---

-If you are using GHOST in your publication please use the following citation:
+If you are using GHOST in your publication please use the following reference:

     @article{GHOST,